The Perfect 1-Day Simple Diabetic Menu: Reset Your Blood Sugar Today

 How does this compare to a keto diet?

-What should I do if I eat out?
+What if I eat out?

 Do I need to weigh my food?